MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enterprisedesktopappmanagement-csp.md

 </tbody>
 </table>

+> [!NOTE]
-> **Note**  Information status on the MSI job will be reported using standard OMA-DM notification mechanism.
+> Information status on the MSI job will be reported using standard OMA-DM notification mechanism.
 The status reported is represented using standard MSIEXEC return codes as HRESULT as defined in the MSIEXEC topic on Microsoft TechNet at <https://technet.microsoft.com/library/cc759262(v=ws.10).aspx>.

 **SyncML to perform MSI install operations for an application targeted to all users on the device (per-device installation)**